code-mentoring/code-mentoring.github.io/projects.markdown

 ### Open Source Project (Jitsi)

-- Contributing to open source is a great way to learn how software applications are developed, and to gain experience as a developer writing code that will be used by people all over the world.
+* Contributing to open source is a great way to learn how software applications are developed, and to gain experience as a developer writing code that will be used by people all over the world.
-- [Jitsi Meet](https://meet.jit.si/) is our preferred video conferencing platform for hosting online meetup events, which also happens to be open source and free to use.
-- This is a place for us to learn about the Jitsi web/mobile application used by people all over the world, contribute as best we can to the code and help each other as we go.
+* This group focuses on the open source Jitsi Meet video conferencing solution which is built on React (web) and React Native (mobile).
+* We contribute to the project in our own time, and we have this meetup regularly to collaborate and share knowledge.
+Feel free to join us and ask about how you can get involved.
+* See our [FAQ page](faq.markdown) for more info.